carpentries-incubator/SDC-BIDS-fMRI/README.md

   consider reading the [Carpentries Curriculum Development Handbook][cdh]
 * [ ] Consult the [Lesson Example][lesson-example] website to find out more about
   working with the lesson template
+* [ ] If you are planning to write your lesson in RMarkdown, [create a `main` branch and set this as the default branch in your repository settings][change-default-branch]
 * [ ] Update this README with relevant information about your lesson and delete this section

 \* To set the URL on GitHub, click the gear wheel button next to **About** on the right of the repository landing page.